-Currently, Chase lives in Abu Dhabi, UAE and is teaching for Emirates School of Dance at Bodytree.
-She is prepping for her film The Bridge to premiere February 11, 2023.
+Currently, Chase lives in Abu Dhabi, UAE and just released her short film THE BRIDGE at the beginning of March 2023.
 In collaboration with NYU Abu Dhabi and Purring Tiger, she is performing in a new multi-media film set to shoot in Liwa, UAE this spring.
 From 2020-22, Chase directed and taught at Eastern University, the College of Southern Maryland and Coppin State University while serving as the Director of Production for Children's Chorus of Washington.
 She produced, collaborated, and supported productions at Atlas Performing Arts Center with Dance Institute of Washington, DC Public Schools at THEARC, InSeries Opera at Alden Theatre and the Kennedy Center, to name a few.

 Bridging art-making with contemplative practice is paramount to Chase's artistic vision.
 Living and traveling through out the Middle East brought forth the 2018 premiere of The Breath of the Compassionate, in New York City that has since been presented through out the US and in Germany and Sweden.
 This Movement Meditation aspires towards the work of the Charter for Compassion utilizing sacred geometry and an original gamelan score with video tessellations by composer Bill Alves.
 Likewise, in 2021, Chase premiered the Washington, DC production of The People’s Project in collaboration with Moovment House of Denver, CO focusing on movement contemplation with live music, poetry and performative story based on loss, pain and isolation faced during the global pandemic.